jwmount/HyperAQ-1/README.md

   * WaterManagerServer

     This operation is a ServerOp, which means that it gets invoked from the UI, by means of a Standby/Active push button on the navbar.
-    When in Standby, this agent will cause a new crontab file to be built from the existing list of Sprinkles, with an entry at the scheduled turn-on time, and again at the scheduled turn-off time (start_time + duration).
+    When the button is pushed from Standby, this agent will cause a new crontab file to be built from the existing list of Sprinkles, with an entry at the scheduled turn-on time, and again at the scheduled turn-off time (start_time + duration).
 The WaterManager state is set to Active, and the button changes color to orange.
+For each Sprinkle on/off sequence, a History (List) record is created to record the activity.

     In order to stop all scheduled sprinkles, push the Active button and watch it go to Standby.
 Manual valve operation is still available.

   * ManualValveServer

     This operation is a ServerOp, invoked from any of the 5 Valve buttons.
 The valve will change state and the button color will change accordingly.
+As in the scheduled case, a History is created to record activity.

 Setup